sitebay/docs/_vendor/github.com/sitebay/sitebay-docs-theme/content/testpages/large-diagram/index.md

     1. In this reference architecture the workflow would create a persistent volume to be shared by all steps of the workflow where the source file and output files would reside.
 In essence this is a common file-based workspace for all steps of the workflow to leverage.

-    1. Argo has integrated capabilities to communicate with S3 compliant storage so we used Site Bay Object Storage as our mechanism of source file input.
+    1. Argo has integrated capabilities to communicate with S3 compliant storage so we used SiteBay Object Storage as our mechanism of source file input.
 Shown here is the file being transferred from Object Storage to the local persistent volume claim.

     1. MediaInfo and FFmpeg are two industry-standard open source tools for media processing workflows and are incorporated into this reference architecture using community-supported containers deployed in DockerHub to enable our desired outputs.
 At this step MediaInfo will gather file information about the source file to be used as part of the input for transcoding.